 - A Salisbury Award application form, signed, with items 2-4 attached

 - A curriculum vitae, including education history, Ph.D. courses, presentations, awards, honours, teaching, grants and publications (up to three pages).

 - A research proposal, including: theoretical framework, research problem/question, methodology, objectives, and social and scholarly significance (two pages).

 - A budget for research, including planned use of Award funds, requests to other sources and funds received to date (one half to one page).

-- Two letters of reference about the applicant's qualifications and the research proposal, one of which must be from the applicant's thesis supervisor (these are to be sent directly by the referees).
+- Two letters of reference about the applicant's qualifications and the research proposal, with the university or organisation header, one of which must be from the applicant's thesis supervisor (these are to be sent directly by the referees).